DenisBuserski/Git/README.md

     ![gc-26-4](git-commands/gc-26-4.png)

-    Now when we have pulled the changes.
-You can check if file-2.txt is changed on our side:
+    Now when you have pulled the changes.
+You can check if file-2.txt is changed on your side:
     ```
     cat file-2.txt
     ```
     ![gc-26-5](git-commands/gc-26-5.png)

-27. Modify file-2.txt from GitHub and we will use
+27. Modify file-2.txt from GitHub and use:
     ```
     git fetch
     ```
-    so we can see what the difference between "pull" and "fetch" is.
+    Now you wil see what the difference between "pull" and "fetch" is.

     ![gc-27-1](git-commands/gc-27-1.png)